cilium/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 Cilium agent uses a proxy to intercept all DNS queries and obtain necessary information for enforcing toFQDN network policies.
 However, the lifecycle of this proxy is coupled with cilium agent.
 When an endpoint has a toFQDN network policy in place, cilium installs a redirect to capture all DNS traffic.
 So, when the agent is unavailable all DNS requests time out, including when DNS name to IP address mappings are already in place for this name.DNS policy unload on shutdown can be enabled on agent, but it works only when L7 policy is set to * and agent is shutdown gracefully.

-This CFP introduces a standalone DNS proxy that can be run alongside cilium agent which should eliminate the hard dependency on cilium agent atleast for names that are already resolved.
+This CFP introduces a standalone DNS proxy that can be run alongside cilium agent which should eliminate hard dependency for names that already have policy map entries in place.

 ## Motivation